foxdonut/meiosis-examples/examples/tutorial/lessons/11-components-mithril.md

 ### Exercise

-When you are ready, continue on to [12 - Function Update 1](12-func-update-1-mithril.html).
+When you are ready, continue on to [12 - Function Update](12-func-update-mithril.html).

 [Table of Contents](toc.html)